KalinkaAleksandrova/K-Jewelry-Shop-DB/README.md

 3. Price for labor: ([Final price]-[Price without labor]) This gives 20% for labor and a 20% markup for each product.

+Queries:

+qryEmployees Master jeweler -> information for senior jewelers(name,last name, phone number and position held)

+qrySelect gemstones -> a window pop up in which we can enter the crystal we want, to show us all the information about all crystals with that name

+qrySelect material -> a window pop up in which we can enter the material we want, to show us all the information about all materials with that base name